eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 Select Opcodes used in this discussion:

-During our discussion, we will use the following opcodes:

 | Opcode | Name     | Description                                        |
 | ------ | -------- | -------------------------------------------------- |
 | 60     | PUSH1    | Push 1 byte on the stack                           |